veduardoe/MeanStackPrototype/README.md

 Node use 3 services:

-http://localhost:3000/createCollection to copy the data from HN and insert in the MongoDB Remote Server that I have create to testing and don't make you create a Local Server.
+http://localhost:3000/createCollection to copy the data from HN and insert in the MongoDB Remote Server that I have created for testing and don't make you create a Local Server.
 Note: I did it, it's not necessary deploy the API again, if you do it, the data will copy to collection may duplicated, because I am assuming that HN Api return only new posts.

 http://localhost:3000/getNews to retrieve the data from MongoDB using Moongoose.